Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 SELECTs per request, one row-value comparison for the spoiler boundary.
 A small graph (45 nodes, 57 edges in the workshop) doesn’t need graph-native storage to be fast or expressive. - It isn’t editorial about which schools or which characters exist.
 The skill works only from what the wiki sources and the page JSONs say.
 An entity that’s in the wiki but never appears in any ingested episode lands as a

-(1, 1)-defaulted low-confidence row — visible from page 1, no edges to anything else yet.
+(1, 1)-defaulted low-confidence row, visible from page 1, with no edges to anything else yet.
 If the wiki sources don’t mention an entity at all, it isn’t in the graph.
 Coverage grows when the source material grows.

 Why a Second Skill?